-This study will address the efficacy and safety of Tenecteplase administered in non-endovascular capable center (nECC) in patients with acute ischemic stroke (AIS) caused by anterior circulation large vessel occlusion (acLVO) who present in the 4.5- to 24-hour time window before interhospital transfer to a endovascular capable center (ECC) for endovascular treatment (EVT). * Primary objective: To evaluate the efficacy of Tenecteplase administration at a nECC before EVT transfer compared with direct transfer on 90-day function outcomes; * Secondary objective and further: To evaluate the safety of Tenecteplase administration at a nECC before EVT transfer; To evaluate the impact of time from needle-to-arterial puncture on clinical outcomes.
-Patients who meet inclusion criteria will be randomized to Tenecteplase (0.25mg/kg, maximum 25mg) administered before transfer or direct transfer to ECCs.
+This study will address the efficacy and safety of Tenecteplase administered in non-endovascular capable center (nECC) in patients with acute ischemic stroke (AIS) caused by anterior circulation large vessel occlusion (acLVO) who present in the 4.5- to 24-hour time window before interhospital transfer to an endovascular capable center (ECC) for endovascular treatment (EVT). * Primary objective: To evaluate the efficacy and safety of Tenecteplase administration at a nECC before EVT transfer compared with standard of care * Secondary objective: To evaluate the impact of time from needle-to-arterial puncture on clinical outcomes Patients who meet inclusion criteria will be randomized to Tenecteplase (0.25mg/kg, maximum 25mg) before transfer or standard of care.
 A single bolus dose should be injected over 5 seconds.

 Study Type